derek-arndt/unity-goodies/AudioManager/Readme.md

 ### Usage

-Add the AudioManager script to a GameObject in the scene and refer to it when you'd like to play some audio.
+1. Add the AudioManager script to a GameObject in your scene.
+2. When you want to play a clip in 2D space or 3D space call one of these functions:

 ```
-AudioManager.i.PlayClip(clip, volume, pitch)
+AudioManager.i.PlayClip(AudioClip clip, float volume, float pitch)
-AudioManager.i.PlayClipAtPosition(clip, position, volume, pitch)
+AudioManager.i.PlayClipAtPosition(AudioClip clip, Vector3 position, float volume, float pitch)
 ```